-Network and Pipeline Hydraulics
+Network and pipeline hydraulics

 WSP’s water resources and hydraulic specialists are experienced with a variety of flood control and conveyance facilities including levees, coastal defences, dams, canals, pump stations, detention basins and impoundments, and intake, flow diversion and outlet structures.
-We utilize our in-depth hydrologic and hydraulic engineering knowledge and apply our extensive experience to assist municipalities in safeguarding their communities and preventing loss of life and property.
+We utilise our in-depth hydrologic and hydraulic engineering knowledge and apply our extensive experience to assist municipalities in safeguarding their communities and preventing loss of life and property.

-WSP has worked on the implementation of large-scale, wide-area water system and river management schemes Our experience includes hydrologic and hydraulic solutions to address the engineering challenges associated with transportation and environmental restoration projects.
-Specialized technical services include waterway modelling, highway drainage and hydraulic design; bridge hydraulics and scour analysis; scour protection; and floodplain analysis and flood control design.
+WSP has worked on the implementation of large-scale, wide-area water system and river management schemes.
+Our experience includes hydrologic and hydraulic solutions to address the engineering challenges associated with transportation and environmental restoration projects.
+Specialised technical services include waterway modelling, highway drainage and hydraulic design; bridge hydraulics and scour analysis; scour protection; and floodplain analysis and flood control design.
 We have also contributed to stream restoration and protection using fluvial geomorphology-based stream restoration and bioengineering techniques.

 Laser scanning and terrain modelling

-Dam break and flood propagation modelling
+Dam breach and flood propagation modelling

 Urban hydraulic modelling